-The beautiful U Bein bridge is easily one of Myanmar’s most photographed and iconic sites.
+The beautiful U-Bein bridge is easily one of Myanmar’s most photographed and iconic sites.
 With its picturesque structure, bustling local life and legendary sunsets, it’s fast becoming one of the country’s premier tourist attractions.
-Here are the basics you need to know if you’re planning a visit to this unique and mesmerising teak bridge.
+Here are the basics you need to know if you’re planning a visit to this unique and mesmerizing teak bridge.

 Within easy reach of the bridge, there are a couple of worthwhile religious sites well worth paying a visit.
 On the Amarapura side, Taunthaman village is home to the exquisite Kyuaktawgyi pagoda, which was built in a similar style to the temples at Bagan, aside from its striking Tibetan roof.
 Near the bridge, you’ll also find the Mahagandayon Monastery where every morning hundreds of saffron-robed monks file out its doors.

 Last, but certainly not least, it’s definitely worth staying to witness the spectacular sunset.
 The bridge becomes especially busy towards the end of each day as locals make their way home and tourists venture out eager to capture perfect silhouettes against the blazing and ever-changing colors of the sky.
 The best perspective and camera shots are to be had from renting out a boat and approaching the bridge from a low angle.
 The sunrise is also well worth catching as the bridge is generally less crowded in the early hours and the atmosphere more tranquil.